NDepend

 • Inheritance: CheckingAccount and SavingAccount both inherit from base class Account.

-• Subtyping : A CheckingAccount reference or a SavingAccount reference can be assigned to an Account reference thanks to subtyping principles.
+• Subtyping: A CheckingAccount reference or a SavingAccount reference can be assigned to an Account reference thanks to subtyping principles.
+In other words, an expression of type CheckingAccount can be used wherever an expression of type Account is used.
 This remark has two opposite consequences:

 • A) If a method has an input parameter of type Account, the caller can pass an instance of SavingAccount or CheckingAccount as input

 • B) If a method has an Account return type, it can return a SavingAccount object or a CheckingAccount object.
 If this method is virtual and is overridden in a derived class, the override method can return an Account reference.
-Alternatively since C#9 the override method can also safely returns a SavingAccount or a CheckingAccount reference, the code below is valid.
+Alternatively, since C#9 the override method can also safely return a SavingAccount or a CheckingAccount reference, the code below is valid.
 This is a wonderful new feature of C#9 named Covariant Return Type:

-We just get a taste of variance that enables implicit reference conversion for generic parameter type, delegate and array by relying on the subtyping relationship.
+We just get a taste of variance that enables implicit reference conversion for generic parameter type, delegate, and array by relying on the subtyping relationship.
 The word implicit is in bold in the previous sentence because this is what variance is about.
 The picture below explains why the Covariance and Contravariance implicit conversion seamlessly works for in and out parameters.

 CSharp Covariance and Contravariance